ideal-postcodes/postcodes.io/openapi/md/terminated-postcodes.md

-### Terminated Postcode Data (Ordnance Survey Postcode Directory Dataset)

 Lookup a terminated postcode.

+If the terminated postcode exists, this API returns the date of termination and last known geospatial coordinates.

-Returns the postcode, year and month of termination.
-Returns 404 if postcode does not exist in our database of terminated postcodes or not valid.
+Returns `404` if postcode does not exist in our database of terminated postcodes or not valid.

+Source: Ordnance Survey Postcode Directory Dataset